mmalolee/Calories_App/readme.md

 | MAE        | 6.702942  | 14.464262 |
 | R²         | 0.977285  | 0.917716  |

-- Reviewed residual scatter plots and histograms.
+- Residual scatter plots and histograms were analyzed to assess model assumptions.

 ### 6. Model Saving and Deployment